Portfolio Magazine

 Read up on the latest research from each of Lindner's six academic departments, and watch faculty members present their findings at a recent Business Advisory Council meeting.

-The latest news from Lindner Career Services, Lindner Diversity and Inclusion, UC Community Day highlights, and much more.
+The latest news from Lindner Career Services, UC Community Day highlights, and much more.

 Deloitte's Diana O'Brien and Lindner Associate Dean Suzanne Masterson weigh in on the theoretical and practical implications of new educational spaces, such as Lindner's new state-of-the-art building.